Are you looking for flexible benefit examples? If yes, you came to the right place.

 11. Health Reimbursement Arrangement (HRA)

 Health reimbursement arrangements, also known as health reimbursement accounts, are employer-funded plans that compensate employees for their medical expenses.
-It is a great way to help employees pay for their out-of-pocket medical expenses.
+It is a great way to help employees pay for out-of-pocket medical expenses.

 12. Income Protection Insurance